INDAPlus20/AssignmentsInstructions/sorting-task-11/README.md

 See `./sorting-visualisation` for an example implemetation.

+### Questions

+Know the answer to the following questions:
+- In the best case, bubble sort is better than quicksort.
+Why can this be confusing and which of the two algoritms are better, why?
+- A divide and conquer method for sorting lists can usually be sped up by using a more naive algorithm on smaller sublists, why?
+- Some sorting algorithms use extra space complexity to sort a list, is this bad?

 ### Grading

 Because your solution can be implemented using any language, write in a README file of how to build and run your application.
 If you're writing your solution using Rust, **_do not_** copy the example solution!

+> Haskell note: Please dont implement quicksort in like 3 lines, we know it can be done, its cool.
+But its not efficient.